-Students who believe they are the victims of bullying/hazing need to report incidents immediately.
-Students and/or parents of students, may report a violation for bullying or hazing from any of the options outlined below:
+REPORTING: Students who believe they are the victims of "retaliation" to report incidents immediately.

+Students and/or parents of students may report a violation as outlined below:

 - Report it to a teacher or counselor- The teacher or counselor will address the situation and/ or report it to the Principal/designee for further action. - Report it directly to Principal/Assistant Principal- A student or parent may also make a direct report of the bullying or hazing to the principal/assistant principal of their school.
 The Principal designee shall investigate to determine further action. - Report it to the District Level Safe Schools Coordinator- A student or parent may also make a direct report of the bullying/hazing to the Safe Schools Coordinator.
 The Safe Schools Coordinator shall work with the student, parent, and school administration for investigation to determine further action.